graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-5-Saved-Posts.md

 > "Sometimes longshanks worry hallway trapped or door have spikes, or that something poisoned.
 So Binky do what Binky do best, and run in yelling at traps and scaring spikes!
 Sometimes Binky get hit by things and it hurts Binky, but the, HERE'S THE CRAZY CRAZY PART, Party heals Binky up and THANKS BINKY FOR DISARMING TRAPS!"

-If your goblin is truly gobliny and foolhardy, reckless, and desperate enough... and you focus that energy all into endeavors that minimize damage for your other members, they'll love you for it.
+If your goblin is truly gobliny and foolhardy, reckless, and desperate enough... and you focus that energy all into endeavours that minimize damage for your other members, they'll love you for it.

 > "Squishy squishy mage was worrying that big scary scary was gonna charge him and stabby stab before he could make magic boom booms.
 So Binky says, Binky says 'OY YOU [Goblin words, Goblin Words]!" and runs straight at him, jumps on him, wrings his neck, and lights him on fire!
 Now big scary scary focusing only on Binky and mage make boom booms go BOOM!"